splunk-soar-connectors/threatgrid/README.md

 ### Supported Actions

 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity.
-This action logs into the device to check the connection and credentials \
+This action logs into the device to check the connection and credentials <br>
-[detonate file](#action-detonate-file) - Run the file in the Cisco Secure Malware Analytics sandbox and retrieve the analysis results \
+[detonate file](#action-detonate-file) - Run the file in the Cisco Secure Malware Analytics sandbox and retrieve the analysis results <br>
-[query finished tasks](#action-query-finished-tasks) - Query to retrieve completed tasks in Cisco Secure Malware Analytics \
+[query finished tasks](#action-query-finished-tasks) - Query to retrieve completed tasks in Cisco Secure Malware Analytics <br>
-[get report](#action-get-report) - Query for results of an already completed task in Cisco Secure Malware Analytics \
+[get report](#action-get-report) - Query for results of an already completed task in Cisco Secure Malware Analytics <br>
-[detonate url](#action-detonate-url) - Load a URL in the Cisco Secure Malware Analytics sandbox and retrieve the analysis results \
+[detonate url](#action-detonate-url) - Load a URL in the Cisco Secure Malware Analytics sandbox and retrieve the analysis results <br>
-[list playbooks](#action-list-playbooks) - List the playbooks available in the connected Cisco Secure Malware Analytics environment \
+[list playbooks](#action-list-playbooks) - List the playbooks available in the connected Cisco Secure Malware Analytics environment <br>
-[list vms](#action-list-vms) - List the VMs available in the connected Cisco Secure Malware Analytics environment \
+[list vms](#action-list-vms) - List the VMs available in the connected Cisco Secure Malware Analytics environment <br>
 [list submissions](#action-list-submissions) - List the submissions present on Cisco Secure Malware Analytics based on the query provided

 ## action: 'test connectivity'

 Validate the asset configuration for connectivity.
 This action logs into the device to check the connection and credentials

-Type: **test** \
+Type: **test** <br>
 Read only: **True**

 #### Action Parameters